This page is under construction.

 In Central Asia I visited Türkmenistan, Uzbekistan, Tajikistan, Kyrgyzstan, and Kazakhstan, in the Caucasus I visited Armenia, Georgia, and Azerbaijan.
 It was a very interesting trip, with almost 6 weeks the longest I have done so far.

-Just like the other countries on this trip, Tajikistan was not what I had expected.
+Just like the other countries on this trip, Türkmenistan was not what I had expected.
 I expected drab Soviet style cities, dilapidated cars, and depressed people.
-It was not at all like that.
-Dushanbe was modern and busy.
+It was quite the opposite, at least in Ashgabad, modern, busy, and people hanging on cell phones like everywhere else in the world.
 There were some areas that were not renovated, where you could still see the older Soviet style buildings.
-The villages lag behind the capital, but altogether I had a good impression of Tajikistan.
-It was not as well off as for instance Türkmenistan, since Tajikistan doesn't have oil or natural gas.
+The villages lag behind the capital, but altogether I had a good impression of Türkmenistan.

 All pictures are © Dr. Günther Eichhorn, unless otherwise noted.

-The total number of pictures online on my website from Tajikistan is 2
+The total number of pictures online on my website from Türkmenistan is 2